 QUESTION: Has God called you to be a devotional writer?
 If so, what part of it do you find most intriguing, challenging, or rewarding?
 I look forward to reading your comments.

 Are you registered for the Speak Up Conference yet?
-It will be a virtual event on July 14-16, 2021—and we’ll have a writers’ track and a speakers’ track.
+You can attend LIVE or VIRTUALLY—and we offer a writers’ track and a speakers’ track.
 There will be industry professionals, along with speaker and writer mentors available for appointments.
 Need scholarship assistance?
 Contact Bonnie@speakupconference.com.
 You’ll find more information on this equipping event here.